innobead/huber/README.md

 ❯ huber search
  Name         Description                                                                                              Source
- bat          A cat(1) clone with wings.                                                                               https://github.com/sharkdp/bat containerd   An open and reliable container runtime                                                                   https://github.com/containerd/containerd dasel        Query and update data structures from the command line.
+ bat          A cat(1) clone with wings.                                                                               https://github.com/sharkdp/bat consul       Consul is a distributed, highly available, and data center aware solution to connect and configure a...  https://github.com/hashicorp/consul containerd   An open and reliable container runtime                                                                   https://github.com/containerd/containerd dasel        Query and update data structures from the command line.
 Comparable to jq/yq but supports JSON, TOML,...  https://github.com/TomWright/dasel deno         A secure JavaScript and TypeScript runtime                                                               https://github.com/denoland/deno